rayan2228/todotest/README.md

-# 📝 Todo App – Frontend Intern Assignment
+# 📝 Todo App – Frontend Developer Assignment

 ## 🎯 Task Overview
 As part of your exam, you are required to build a **Todo App** using **React** and connect it with a **Free REST API** (e.g., [JSONPlaceholder](https://jsonplaceholder.typicode.com/todos)).